f3fe-hash/CppServer/README.md

 Usage
 -----

 To use CppServer, you can add files to the site/ directory, and access them from the web.
-For example you can load site/index.html by going to '<your ip address>:8080/index.html'.
+For example you can load site/index.html by going to '&lt;your ip address&gt;:8080/index.html'.
 There is already a basic index.html to test